Quan Cong: Other relatives

 Quan Huijie, the daughter of Quan Cong's relative Quan Shang (全尚), married Sun Liang, the second emperor of Wu, and became his empress consort on 16 February 253.
 Because of his status as the emperor's father-in-law, Quan Shang was made a marquis and he held high positions in the Wu government.
 In 258, with Sun Liang's tacit support, Quan Shang and his son Quan Ji (全紀) and the general Liu Cheng (劉承) attempted to launch a coup d'état against the Wu regent Sun Chen.
 However, Sun Chen caught wind of the plot because Quan Shang had unsuspectingly revealed it to his wife, who was Sun Chen's cousin.
 Sun Chen had Quan Shang arrested and exiled to Lingling Commandery (零陵郡; around present-day Yongzhou, Hunan), and then sent assassins to kill Quan Shang while he was en route to Lingling.
 Sun Chen also deposed Sun Liang, replaced him with Sun Xiu, and forced Sun Liang and Quan Huijie to relocate to Houguan County (候官縣; in present-day Fuzhou, Fujian).

+Quan Xi (全熙) was a relative of Quan Cong that served in the military, and was one of the generals sent to arrest Zhuge Rong in 253 after the execution of Zhuge Ke (the others were Shi Ji (施績), and Sun Yi (孫壹) the son of Sun Huan (孫奐)).
+When Zhuge Dan rebelled in 257, Shi Ji and Quan Xi were held off by Wei's general Wang Chang, so they were unable to assist the rebellion.
+After the defection of Quan Duan and the others in 258, Quan Xi was killed when an unspecified plot leaked, marking the end of the Quan clan's power.
+(This may refer to the aforementioned plan to overthrow Sun Chen.)